 To see the connection to apportionment, let $\vec{p}$ be a population profile.
 Then to warm up, the problem of apportioning a single seat can be easily cast as dependent rounding in a bipartite graph: Indeed, let $A$ consist of a single special node $a$ and let $B$ contain a node $b_i$ for each state $i$.
 We draw an edge $e = \{a, b_i\}$ with weight $w_{e} = p_i / \sum_{j \in N} p_j$ for each state $i$.
 Apply dependent rounding to this star graph.
 Then $a$'s fractional degree of exactly 1 means that, by degree preservation, exactly one edge $\{a, b_i\}$ gets rounded up, which we interpret as the seat being allocated to state $i$.
 Moreover, marginal distribution ensures that each state receives the seat with probability proportional to its population.
 This shows that randomized rounding can naturally express ex ante proportionality, which will become a useful building block in the following.

 Next, we will expand our construction to multiple house seats, and to satisfying house monotonicity across different house sizes.
-The most natural way is to duplicate the star-graph structure from the last paragraph, once per house size $h = 1, 2, \dots$\footnote{In this intuitive exposition, we will not consider any explicit upper bound on the house sizes we consider.
-Our formal result in \cref{thm:housemono} will round a finite graph but this will suffice to obtain house monotonicity for all house sizes $h \in \mathbb{N}_+$.} with nodes $a^h$, $\{b_i^h\}_{i \in N}$ and edges $\big\{\{a^h, b_i^h\}\big\}_{i \in N}$.
+The most natural way is to duplicate the star graph from the last paragraph, once per house size $h = 1, 2, \dots$ with nodes $a^h$, $\{b_i^h\}_{i \in N}$ and edges $\big\{\{a^h, b_i^h\}\big\}_{i \in N}$.
+(In this intuitive exposition, we will not consider any explicit upper bound on the house sizes.
+Our formal result in \cref{thm:housemono} will round a finite graph but this will suffice to obtain house monotonicity for all house sizes $h \in \natsone$.)
 If $\{a^h, b_i^h\}$ gets rounded up in the $h$-th copy of the star graph, we interpret this as the $h$-th seat going to state $i$.